brghena/brghena-homepage/pages/projects.md

 <p></p>

-This work has led to multiple workshop papers and a conference paper at SOSP'17.
+This work has led to multiple workshop papers and conference papers at SOSP'17 and SOSP'25.

-**Abstract:**
+**Abstract:** (SOSP'17)
 Low-power microcontrollers lack some of the hardware features and memory resources that enable multiprogrammable systems.
 Accordingly, microcontroller-based operating systems have not provided important features